Self-paced

 • Numerical imputation: To fill in the missing values in a numerical variable, normally the procedure is to use the statistical values of the sample.
 The most common is to import it using the mean, mode or median of that characteristic.

-• Categorical imputation: When the column is categorical, it is usually filled by taking the element of the highest or best category.
+• Categorical imputation: When the column is categorical, it is usually filled by taking the element from the highest or best category.

 For cases with missing data observed in the Age, Embarked and Fare variables, we will use numerical imputation through the fillna() function.
-In this case we are going to use some of the different options that can be chosen to fill values:
+In this case, we are going to use some of the different options that can be chosen to fill in values:

 In [25]: